JACマガジン

 Find out when you will start working

-If you are an international student currently enrolled in school or a technical intern currently working in Japan, you will need to check when Specified Skills permit will be issued and when you will be able to start working.
+If you are an international student currently enrolled in a school or a Technical Intern Training student currently working in Japan, you will need to check when your Specified Skills permit will be granted and when you will be able to work.

-In the case of international students, if they are hired before the Specified Skills permit is issued, their working hours may exceed the set "part-time work of up to 28 hours per week."
+In the case of international students, if you hire before the Specified Skills permission is granted, you may exceed the set working hours of "part-time work of up to 28 hours a week is acceptable".

 Summary: In Specified Skills interview, align your understanding through questions

-In addition to face-to-face interviews, interviews for specified skilled workers are increasingly being conducted online in recent years.
+In addition to face-to-face interviews, Specified Skilled Worker interviews have also been conducted online in recent years.

-If possible, request an interpreter to avoid any mistakes or misunderstandings.
+If possible, ask for an interpreter to ensure there are no mistakes or misunderstandings.

-Also, be sure to check that they meet the conditions for acceptance, such as residence status and passport.
+Also, make sure to check whether you meet the acceptance conditions, such as your status of residence and passport.

-If proper acceptance is not carried out, there is a risk of legal punishment.
+If proper acceptance is not carried out, you may be legally punished.

-It is often thought that the questions asked in interviews are unique to foreigners, but in reality they are not much different from the questions asked in interviews with Japanese people, such as asking about the person's motivation for applying and examining the person's personality and ambition through questions.
+People tend to think that the questions asked in an interview are unique to foreigners, but in reality, they are not much different from what they are asked in an interview for Japan, such as asking about their motivation for applying and looking at their personality and ambition through questions.

-However, differences in culture and customs can sometimes lead to misunderstandings and mismatches.
+However, differences in culture and customs can also lead to misunderstandings and mismatches.

-It is especially important to carefully negotiate employment terms and conditions.
+In particular, it is important to carefully coordinate employment conditions.

-JAC will answer various questions regarding the acceptance of specified skilled workers in the construction industry.
+JAC is here to answer a variety of questions about the acceptance of Specified Skilled Worker in the construction industry.

-*This article was written based on information from May 2023.
+*This article is based on information as of May 2023.

 I wrote the article!